 There has been several developments in my artistic practice during the years.
 I previously worked with what I called “sculpture pictures” which represented archetypal elements from Finnish nature and areas of dispersed settlement.
 The sculpture – made with ink and paper – was drawing in three dimensional space illustrating the interconnectedness of ideas, images, imagination and concrete reality.

-My earlier artistic practice was set in the continuum of systemic and minimal abstract painting.
-In most of my paintings the production of a piece has been a very systematic one: a preordained simple compositional element, like a straight line or a dot, is repeated on a surface in a certain way using a brush or other applicable tools.
+My earliest artistic practice was set in the continuum of systemic and minimal abstract painting.
+In most of my paintings from that time the production of a piece was a very systematic one: a preordained simple compositional element, like a straight line or a dot, was repeated on a surface in a certain way using a brush or other applicable tools.
 Painting by hand creates a natural-like composition as a byproduct of the systematic painting act.
 The painter has to maintain a certain level of alertness to succeed; painting with ink does not give much chance for correction.
-Thus the process of painting serves as a practice of balanced concentration for the creator.
+Thus the process of painting served as a practice of balanced concentration for the creator.
 The paintings also aim to cultivate a state of focused observation in the viewer and can be considered as “meditative painting”.